GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When you feel the need to write a comment, first try to refactor the code so that any comment becomes superfluous.
+> ### I have found that the reason a lot of people are interested in artificial intelligence is the same reason a lot of people are interested in artificial limbs: they are missing one.
 >
-> ~ *Kent Beck*
+> ~ *David Parnas*

 ---
 ## 🏎 Quick Facts